 Plans also include a new tree-lined road connecting Surina Way to Market Plaza and the replacement of a century-old sewer.

 Old Town Greenwood features some of the oldest and most historically significant residences in the region.
 The city, working with local nonprofit Restore Old Town Greenwood, is taking the next step to officially designate the district’s historical importance.

 Greenwood believes Old Town belongs on the National Register of Historic Places.
 If approved, homeowners will be eligible for tax credits on certain improvements and would likely see property values increase.

-Downtown Greenwood is getting a facelift.
-More than 20 buildings located in the heart of Greenwood are participating in a public-private partnership to renovate and revitalize their facades, presenting an improved and welcoming look for resident and visitors.
+Downtown Greenwood has begun its transformation.
+More than 20 building facades in the heart of the city are now restored to their former glory, presenting an improved and welcoming look for resident and visitors.

 Greenwood is extending Pleasant Creek Trail from Craig Park to South Meridian Street, providing connectivity between Old City Park and the Greenwood Amphitheater.